hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 ![Parallelism](images/parallelism-model.png)

-When a request to execute a Job is made, the corresponding DAG and additional resources are deployed to the whole of the Jet cluster.
-An execution plan for the DAG is built on each node, which creates the associated tasks for each Vertex and connects these tasks with their inputs and outputs.
+When a request to execute a Job is made, the corresponding DAG and additional resources are deployed to the Jet cluster.
+An execution plan for the DAG is built on each node, which creates the associated tasklets for each Vertex and connects them to their inputs and outputs.

-Data between vertices are transferred over local ringbuffers.
-Jet is data-type agnostic, so any data type could be used for transferring data between vertices.
+Jet uses Single Producer/Single Consumer ringbuffers to transfer the data between processors on the same member.
+They are data-type agnostic, so any data type can be used to transfer the data between vertices.

-Ringbuffers, being bounded queues, introduce natural backpressure into the system; if a consumer’s ringbuffer is full, the producer will have to block until it can enqueue the next item.
-The adaptive recieve windows are used to control the data flow and to handle a back pressure over the wire.
+Ringbuffers, being bounded queues, introduce natural backpressure into the system; if a consumer’s ringbuffer is full, the producer will have to back off until it can enqueue the next item.
+When data is sent to another member over the network, there is no natural backpressure, so Jet uses explicit signaling in the form of adaptive recieve windows.

 ## Job